 Lying on the exercise mat, I am immediately transported to a beautiful, fragrant, green meadow.

 Usually, at this time the bird’s song mixes with street noise; cars and shouting, but today, silence.

 Mornings have been filled with nothingness for several weeks.
-People are only emerging for the most necessary shopping or for a quick exercise in the afternoon.
+People are only emerging for the most necessary shopping or a quick exercise in the afternoon.

 The world was at a standstill.

 Filled with fear, sadness and ignorance.
 This is the time when people are showing their true nature.
-Some in love for their neighbourhood decide to stay at home and look after their loved ones.
+Some in love with their neighbourhood decide to stay at home and look after their loved ones.
 Others, however, have unloaded their frustration at the people they meet on the streets or the front line staff that are risking their lives to serve them.

-Strange, I thought.
+Strange, I thought